 Create a new secret key and make sure to copy it to a secure location.
 You’re going to need the key in a second and you won’t be able to view it again after closing the window.
 If you lose your key, simply generate a new one.

-Step 3: Clean up the Email Data
+Step 3: Clean Up the Email Data

 Before we can ask OpenAI to summarise our email, we first have to clean up the data.
 To do so, add a Text Parser module and opt for the Replace function.